A NEW COMMUNITY-ENGAGED RESEARCH PROJECT FROM THE CHATR LAB, SFU URBAN STUDIES, AND THE SOUTH VANCOUVER NEIGHBOURHOOD

 Cities aren’t always planned with social connectedness in mind, especially for youth.
 We want to know: what things in your neighbourhood help you connect with friends and the community?
 What things make you feel isolated?
 What needs to change to make South Vancouver a more sociable place for young people?

-We’re inviting youth (15-19 years) living in South Vancouver to become community scientists in Youth.hood, a new study by SFU and the South Vancouver Neighbourhood House.
-The study is exploring how neighbourhood design shapes social connectedness for youth.
-As a community scientist, you’ll have the chance to:
+We invited youth (15-19 years) living in South Vancouver to be community scientists in Youth.hood, a study by SFU and the South Vancouver Neighbourhood House.
+The study explores how neighbourhood design shapes social connectedness for youth.
+Youth who participated had the chance to:

-- Walk around your neighbourhood and capture things in the environment that promote or prevent social connectedness using a smartphone app.
+- Walk around their neighbourhood and capture things in the environment that promote or prevent social connectedness using a smartphone app.